toddbranch/ECE382/notes/L1/skills_review.md

 Objectives:

-- Explain, by means of an example, the diea of positional weighting in numbering systems.
+- Explain, by means of an example, the idea of positional weighting in numbering systems.
 - Convert an arbitrary base Q number to a decimal number.
 - Convert a decimal number to a number with base Q.